Skip to main content

-How to Expunge a DUI Without an Attorney
+How To Expunge a DUI Without an Attorney

-Expungement is a process by which your arrest or criminal conviction record is effectively erased.
-It's as if the arrest or conviction never happened.
-A conviction or an arrest that doesn't result in a conviction can negatively impact many facets of your life.
+A conviction — or an arrest that doesn’t result in a conviction — can negatively impact many facets of your life.
 This includes your ability to find gainful employment.
 After conducting a background check, prospective employers will be aware of any criminal convictions or arrests for a period of time.

 Expungement can be highly beneficial.
-If a drunk driving conviction taints your record, you'll want to know how to expunge it.
-Not all states allow for expungement, however.
+If a drunk driving conviction taints your record, you’ll want to know how to expunge it.
+Not all states allow for expungement for driving under the influence (DUI), however.
 The ones that do permit expungement often have tight restrictions.

-Although it's a complicated process, you might be able to expunge a DUI on your own.
+Although it’s a complicated process, you might be able to expunge a DUI on your own.
 This article discusses why you might want to expunge a DUI conviction.
 It also covers how to expunge a DUI conviction or arrest without a lawyer.
+Yet, it’s still helpful to use a DUI defense lawyer during the original case.
+They can seek ways to minimize the effect of a DUI on your life.

 Why You Might Want to Expunge a DUI